aaronkyle/social-development/terms/adverse-possession.md

 summary:
 -->

-The term<em><dt>adverse possession</dt></em>is a method of acquiring title to real property by possession for a statutory period under certain conditions.
+The term<em><dt>adverse possession</dt></em>refers to a method of acquiring title to real property by possession for a statutory period under certain conditions.

 ### References